Google Maps: Naming disputes

+Border disputes

+The Morocco-Western Sahara border exists as a disputed border between Morocco, which claims the territory of Western Sahara and the Polisario Front which claims the territory as an independent nation.
+On November 1, 2025, users believed that the dotted border denoting that the border was disputed for users in Morocco.
+However, Google Maps released a statement that the disputed border had not been removed in late 2025, but had never been visually displayed to users within Morocco.

+In 1791 and 1792, surveyors placed boundary stones every mile to demarcate the borders of Washington, D.C., many of which are still preserved.
+Just inside the borders as demarcated by the boundary stones are three roads, Western Avenue in the northwest, Eastern Avenue in the northeast, and Southern Avenue in the southeast, with the right-of-ways of these roads entirely within Washington, DC.
+Google Maps does not draw the borders of Washington, DC, through the boundary stones, which are the official border of Washington, DC, but rather through the centerline of the three roads.
+This creates challenges with obtaining services, including emergency service, trash pickup, and road maintenance since, even resulting in political bodies calling out the circumstances.

 Discontinued features

 Google Latitude

 Google Latitude was a feature that let users share their physical locations with other people.
 This service was based on Google Maps, specifically on mobile devices.
 There was an iGoogle widget for desktops and laptops as well.
 Some concerns were expressed about the privacy issues raised by the use of the service.
 On August 9, 2013, this service was discontinued, and on March 22, 2017, Google incorporated the features from Latitude into the Google Maps app.

 Google Map Maker

 In areas where Google Map Maker was available, for example, much of Asia, Africa, Latin America and Europe as well as the United States and Canada, anyone who logged into their Google account could directly improve the map by fixing incorrect driving directions, adding biking trails, or adding a missing building or road.
 General map errors in Australia, Austria, Belgium, Denmark, France, Liechtenstein, Netherlands, New Zealand, Norway, South Africa, Switzerland, and the United States could be reported using the Report a Problem link in Google Maps and would be updated by Google.
 For areas where Google used Tele Atlas data, map errors could be reported using Tele Atlas map insight.

 If imagery was missing, outdated, misaligned, or generally incorrect, one could notify Google through their contact request form.

 In November 2016, Google announced the discontinuation of Google Map Maker as of March 2017.